(All fields required)

 Hoffmann CO, Samuels PJ, Beckman E, Hein EA, Shackleford TM, Overbey E, Berlin RE, Wang Y, Nick TG, Gunter JB.
 Insufflation vs intubation during esophagogastroduodenoscopy in children.
 Paediatr Anaesth.
 2010 Sep;20(9):821-30.Sadhasivam S, Cohen LL, Hosu L, Gorman KL, Wang Y, Nick TG, Jou JF, Samol N, Szabova A, Hagerman N, Hein E, Boat A, Varughese A, Kurth CD, Willging JP, Gunter JB.
 Real-time assessment of perioperative behaviors in children and parents: development and validation of the perioperative adult child behavioral interaction scale.
 Anesth Analg.
 2010 Apr 1;110(4):1109-15.Hein EA, Rutter MJ.
 New perspectives in pediatric airway reconstruction.
 Int Anesthesiol Clin.
 2006 Winter;44(1):51-64.
 Review.

-Clifford O. Hoffmann, MD Staff Anesthesiologist
+Clifford O. Hoffmann, MD Staff Anesthesiologist, Department of Anesthesia

 Hoffmann CO, Samuels PJ, Beckman E, Hein EA, Shackleford TM, Overbey E, Berlin RE, Wang Y, Nick TG, Gunter JB.
 Insufflation vs intubation during esophagogastroduodenoscopy in children.
 Paediatr Anaesth.
 2010 Sep;20(9):821-30.McConville BJ, Steichen-Asch P, Harris R, Neudorf S, Sambrano J, Lampkin B, Bailey D, Fredrick B, Hoffmann C, Woodman D. Pediatric bone marrow transplants: psychological aspects.
 Can J Psychiatry.
 1990 Dec;35(9):769-75.